Coronavirus Disease COVID-19 Updates

 Effective immediately patient access to Butler Memorial Hospital is through

-the Tower entrance only and between the following hours:
+the Tower and Brady Street entrances between the following hours:

 Clarion Hospital visitation policy and patient entrances: